camunda/camunda-docs-manual/content/update/patch-level.md

 ## 7.16.2 to 7.16.3 / 7.15.8 to 7.15.9 / 7.14.X to 7.14.Y

 This set of patches introduce configuration properties for the Spin `DomXmlDataFormat` module.
-The `DomXmlDataFormat` configuration properties provide options to toggle External XML Entity (XXE) processing, as well as secure processing for the Spin XML parser.
+The `DomXmlDataFormat` configuration properties provide options to toggle **External XML Entity (XXE)** processing, as well as secure processing for the Spin XML parser.

-By default, we disabled XXE processing, and enabled secure processing of XML documents, to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).
+By default, we disabled XXE processing, and enabled secure processing of XML documents to protect the Spin XML parser against [XXE attacks](https://en.wikipedia.org/wiki/XML_external_entity_attack) and [Billion laughs attacks](https://en.wikipedia.org/wiki/Billion_laughs_attack).